pikesley/uncle-clive/README.md

 }
 ```

-and then find something useful to do with those arrays of bits
+and then find something useful to do with those arrays of bits.
+See `examples/console.rb` for a (hacky) example